learn-co-curriculum/react-hooks-state-events-pairing/README.md

   should increase
 - When a user clicks on the "👎" button, the number of downvotes for the video should increase
+- When the user clicks the "Hide Comments" button, the comments should be removed from the page, and the button text should change to "Show Comments".
+  When the button is clicked again, it should toggle back to showing the comments.

 The data you'll need for the app can be found in the `video.js` file.